-Congratulations to Levi T. Thompson, the Richard E. Balzhiser Collegiate Professor of Chemical Engineering, on his appointment as dean of the University of Delaware’s College of Engineering, effective Oct.
-1. He also will be appointed as Elizabeth Inez Kelley Professor of Chemical Engineering, with tenure, in the Department of Chemical and Biomolecular Engineering.
+Levi T. Thompson, the Richard E. Balzhiser Collegiate Professor of Chemical Engineering, was appointed dean of the University of Delaware’s College of Engineering last fall.

 In a note to his friends and colleagues at Michigan, Thompson writes: “My career as a chemical engineer started as an undergraduate at the University of Delaware but I grew into my profession at the University of Michigan as a graduate student, and later as a faculty member.

 I met my wife of 30+ years here, our daughters were raised in Ann Arbor, and my youngest daughter is a rising senior at Michigan.
 The deep roots I have at the University and in the surrounding community form important parts of my foundation both personally and professionally.

 It’s impossible to thank everyone that I should, but I want to first acknowledge all of my students, both graduate and undergraduate.
 I also want to thank a few colleagues without whom I would not be here; I thank Erdogan Gulari for his part in admitting me to the graduate program, Johannes Schwank for mentoring me during my graduate studies and Scott Fogler, who took a chance and hired me as an assistant professor.

 This is a bittersweet moment, as I’m excited about the opportunity to help lead University of Delaware Engineering, I know I will also miss my friends and colleagues at Michigan Engineering.
 Thank you all for making the last 30+ years so wonderful.
 Go Blue!!”

 The University of Delaware Office of Communications and Marketing contributed to this story.